 Graphics.
 This is what will carry your brand without words, and you’ll use them more than any other elements of your brand.
 Make sure to pay attention to what you use, rather than settling for something “kinda works.”

 Great news: There are plenty of tools to help you create brand graphics when you’re ready.
+We recommend getting started with Canva.

 Use graphic design tools like Canva